gcid12/cheat_sheets/README.md

 #### Option 1: Create fresh App
 <br/>

-Go where the new App will be
+Move to where the new app will be located

 ```
 $cd <location>